mir-group/nequip/docs/guide/model.md

 ## Ziegler-Biersack-Littmark (ZBL) Potential

 For practical molecular dynamics simulations, it may be favorable to train models with a strong prior for repulsion at close atomic distances.
-One can add the Ziegler-Biersack-Littmark (ZBL) screened nuclear repulsion term as a `pair_potential` in NequIP and Allegro models.
+One can add the Ziegler-Biersack-Littmark (ZBL) screened nuclear repulsion term as a `pair_potential` in NequIP and {mod}`allegro` models.
 This section of the config file could look something like

 ```yaml
 training_module: